 Include in the curriculum activities and opportunities for PSHE/Citizenship which equip children with the skills they need to stay safe from abuse (including online), and to know to whom they can turn for help;

 Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies;

 Operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128).

-2.3 Safeguarding in the Curriculum (please amend this section to reflect your school)
+2.3 Safeguarding in the Curriculum

 Children are taught about safeguarding in school (age and content appropriate).
 The following areas are among those addressed in PSHE and in the wider curriculum:-

 Fire and water safety

 So- called Honour Based Violence issues (HBV) e.g. forced marriage, Female Genital Mutilation (FGM)